paudetseis/academic-kickstart/content/authors/zhang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Grad Students
+- Alumni
 ---

-Quan Zhang is a PhD candidate in Earth Sciences at the University of Ottawa, also working with Prof. Mladen Nedimović at Dalhousie University.
+Quan Zhang obtained his PhD in Earth Sciences at the University of Ottawa.
+He will start a Postdoctoral Fellowship at the Australian National University with Prof. Hrvoje Tkalkic in September 2026.

+Quan is an avid traveller, and takes every opportunity to do a solo trip to a volcano.
+He also seeks out opportunities to go on a research cruise to deploy ocean-bottom seismometers, despite getting sea sick every time.